 - 2.12 Under both the Ordinance and common law, distributions are made by individual companies and not by groups.
 The group accounts are therefore not relevant for the purpose of determining a company's profits available for distribution (see 10.1 to 10.3 below).
 The status of accounts prepared in accordance with HKAS 28 or HKAS 31 (i.e. using equity accounting) where a company has an associate or jointly controlled entity but has no subsidiaries is considered at 10.4 below. - 2.13 Whether or not a distribution may be made within the terms of the Ordinance is determined by reference to a company's 'relevant accounts'.
 Where it is proposed to make a distribution during the company's first accounting reference period or before any accounts have been circulated, initial accounts must be prepared.
-In all other cases the relevant accounts are its last annual accounts that were circulated to members5 or interim accounts, if the proposed distribution cannot be justified by reference to the last annual accounts.

-3 Section 170(g) of the Ordinance provides that a sum due to a member in his character of a member by way of dividends etc is subordinated in a liquidation to the claims of other creditors not being members of the company.
+In all other cases the relevant accounts are its last annual accounts that were circulated to members5 or interim accounts, if the proposed distribution cannot be justified by reference to the last annual accounts. - 2.14 The items in these accounts to which reference is made in determining the amount of a distribution which may be made are listed in section 79F(2) as profits, losses, assets, liabilities, provisions6, share capital and reserves (including undistributable reserves).
+Thus, valuations or contingencies referred to in notes to the financial statements, but not incorporated in the balance sheet, do not affect the amount of realised profit calculated by reference to the relevant accounts.
+For example, if the relevant accounts record an unrealised profit but state in a note that, as a consequence of an event subsequent to the balance sheet date, the profit has become realised, interim accounts must nevertheless be prepared before a distribution can be made out of these profits. - 2.15 Similarly, disclosures about the impact of future changes of accounting policy, such as those required by HKAS 8(30), do not affect the amount of realised profit calculated by reference to the relevant accounts.
+However, they may be relevant to the application of the common law on capital maintenance where a distribution is to be made in the period in relation to which the change of policy will be implemented (see 3.30 and 3.31 below). - 2.16 In practice it may not be sufficient to determine the amount of realised profits simply by examining the relevant accounts as further enquiries may be necessary as to the composition of the various reserves included in the balance sheet.
+For example, certain reserves may include both realised and unrealised profits.
+As there is no legal requirement for a company to distinguish in its accounts between distributable and non distributable profits as such (see 2.25 to 2.27 below), companies should keep sufficient records to enable them to distinguish between those profits which are available for distribution and those which are not. - 2.17 [HK deletion: reference to UK law with no HK equivalent] - 2.18 The detailed requirements for relevant accounts (annual, interim or initial) are summarised in the following paragraphs.